Trustpilot

 • Bloating and gas

-• Abdominal pain and sometimes headaches
+• Abdominal discomfort and sometimes headaches

-Diet and fibres
+Diet and fibre

 Simple gestures after meals